seansfkelley/nas-download-manager/README.md

 [![Donate](https://img.shields.io/badge/Donate%20$2-PayPal-brightgreen.svg)](https://paypal.me/downloadmanager/2)

+## Having an Issue?

+If you're here because of an issue with the extension, please check the [FAQ](./FAQ.md) first.
+If you can't find an answer there, feel free to [open an issue](https://github.com/seansfkelley/synology-download-manager/issues)!

 ## About

 Synology Download Manager allows you to add and manage your download tasks on your Synology DiskStation right from your browser.
 Synology Download Manager is implemented with a focus on stability and clarity in the UI.